-Twitter reports 6 per cent increase in monthly active users
+Twitter posts strongest growth in monthly users in a year

-Twitter Inc. reported a 6 per cent increase in monthly active users, beating analysts’ expectations, after several quarters of stagnating growth.

-The microblogging service said its user base rose to 328 million average monthly active users in the first quarter from 319 million in the fourth quarter.
+The microblogging service said average monthly active users increased 6 per cent to 328 million in the first quarter from a year earlier.

 Analysts on average had expected 321.3 million monthly active users, according to market research firm FactSet StreetAccount.